Possession Of Marijuana In Georgia

 Diversion Program/Pretrial Intervention

 There are many ways to handle a charge for Possession of Marijuana.
 Depending on your criminal history you may be able to participate in a diversion program/pretrial diversion.
-Upon successful completion of the program, the charges against you will be dismissed, the arrest removed from your criminal history, and your driver’s license will not be suspended.
+Upon successful completion of the program, the charges against you will be dismissed, and the arrest removed from your criminal history.
 To learn more about diversion programs in Georgia please watch my video here.

 A conditional discharge plea is very similar to diversion, but with a few differences.
 One major difference is you must enter a guilty/no contest plea to the charge.
 Once your plea is entered the court holds your plea, and does not submit it.
-As long as you complete the requirements of your conditional discharge plea i.e. community service, a drug and alcohol evaluation, etc. the court throws your plea away, dismisses the charges against you, the charge is removed from your criminal history, and your driver’s license is not suspended.
+As long as you complete the requirements of your conditional discharge plea i.e. community service, a drug and alcohol evaluation, etc. the court throws your plea away, dismisses the charges against you, and the charge is removed from your criminal history.
 If you don’t complete the requirements of your conditional discharge plea the court enters your guilty/no contest plea and imposes sentence.

 As you can see a conditional discharge plea is very similar to a diversion program both in its requirements, and benefits.
 To learn more about conditional discharge please click on this link.